-Tax and estate planning attorney Star Q. Lopez, Esq. serves Newport Beach and Orange County clients in tax controversy, estate and business tax planning, and international tax and compliance matters.
+Tax and estate planning attorney Star Q. Lopez, Esq. serves clients throughout Orange County and Southern California in tax controversy, estate and business tax planning, and international tax and compliance matters.
 With over a decade of experience, select highlights of her background include:

 - Judge Advocate, U.S. Air Force (Ret.)